-The local tennis scene has changed a lot in the past 6 months.
-This page has a lot of club options, but the new tennis center at George Fox may give everyone a reason to pause before joining.
-Tennis clubs probably still make sense for families where several people play, or for people who want a mix of tennis and fitness.
-But for high school players from non-tennis families, I'm not sure they are the best option anymore.
+The local tennis scene has changed a lot in the past year.
+This page has a lot of club options, but the new tennis center at George Fox may give Sherwood residents a reason to pause before joining anywhere else.
+Tennis clubs probably still make sense for families where several people play, for people looking for a big tennis scene, or those who want a mix of tennis and fitness.
+But for high school players from non-tennis families who are mostly looking for lessons or playing indoors in the winter with their friends, I'm not sure clubs are the best option anymore.

 That's because it is hard to compete with the George Fox programs.
 They have affordable junior lessons and private lessons, and affordable court rental for practicing on your own.
 Renting courts to play singles twice a week will cost you and your opponent $15/week each.
 Even if you do that all of October through February, it's about the same as a membership to Charbonneau.
 If you plan to play more on your own (or want to hit on a ball machine a lot), Charbonneau may be a better option.

 But everyone who wants to keep playing tennis in the winter should check out georgefoxtenniscenter.com as one of the first places to explore.

 When you start talking about tennis clubs, you start talking about investing time and money to become a better player.
 And what you get out of a membership depends on what you put into it.
 Joining the fanciest club in town doesn’t do you any good if you don’t get out and practice.

 Do I recommend tennis clubs for everyone?
 No. I recommend them for people who really want to improve their tennis game by having the ability to play year-round and potentially get lessons from professional instructors.
 (If you aren’t going to try to use them several times per week, you probably aren’t getting your money’s worth.)
 Clubs are also great places to be exposed to lots of other players who play tennis seriously.